Fania/Thesis/readme.md

 - [X] preface part and postface part
 - [X] appendix alpha numbering
 - [ ] table spacing before and after
+- [ ] Structure of thesis section in introduction
+- [ ] Remove dotted line from preface and chapter headings in toc
+- [ ] Pataphysical chapter numbering (binary)
+- [ ] Add crotty to methodology see image